mattpe/ucad/07-routing.md

      - What features/functions you implemented and why?
      - How they work?

-**Returning:** A short report _describing your implementation_ including a link to your code in Github and screen shots of your running environment (e.g. images displaying HTTP requests and and corresponding responses in practise).
+**Returning:** A short report _describing your implementation_ including a link to your code in Github and screen shots of your running environment (e.g. images displaying HTTP requests and corresponding responses in practice).
 Check assignment in OMA for more details.

 **Grading:** max 5 (+1 extra) points, see details in assignment requirements above.